wesnoth/wesnoth/INSTALL.md

    CMAKE_BUILD_TYPE=<build type>               (CMake)

-   Selects a specific build configuration when compiling. `release` produces the default, optimized (-O2) build for regular use. `debug` produces a slower and larger unoptimized (-O0) build with full debug symbols, which is often needed for obtaining detailed backtraces when reporting bugs.
+   Selects a specific build configuration when compiling. `release` produces the default, optimized (-O3) build for regular use. `debug` produces a slower and larger unoptimized (-O0) build with full debug symbols, which is often needed for obtaining detailed backtraces when reporting bugs.

-   NOTE: By default, CMake will produce `debug` builds unless a different configuration option is passed in the command line.

  * ENABLE_GAME=<boolean>                       (CMake)